RustyRoboticsBV/TilesetBuilder/README.md

 - Create standard 47-tile "blob" tilesets from a ZIP file that contains separate tile images, so you won't have to do this manually.
 - Generate missing tiles by flipping, rotating or merging other tiles.
 - Augment the tileset texture with an 88-tile slope tileset, which contains various connection tiles.
+- Create tileset resources from imported ZIP archives with standard peering bits and physics shapes.

 The images in the ZIP files must conform to specific filenames in order to be recognized (see the image below).
 Each tile can be provided as either a fully-finished image, or as "parts" images that will be used to generate the tile at import time.